Quota Management System

 The QMS has delivered significant benefits.
 Before its introduction in 1986, we had limited ability to stop fish stocks becoming overfished.
 Now we have an ever-growing body of information about the health of our fisheries and can set catch limits to make sure they remain sustainable.

 Our ability to do this effectively is continually evolving.
-We have a programme of work in place called The Future of our Fisheries, which will lead to significant improvements.
+We have a programme of work in place called the Fisheries Change Programme, which will lead to significant improvements.
 This will include digital monitoring of all commercial fishing vessels.

 The Fisheries Act 1996 guides our management of the QMS.